 \section{Linearization of \eqref{CMdnls-gauged} around $Q$}

 In this section, we analyze the linearized operators around solitons.
-We will examine the self-dual nature of the linearized operator $i\mathcal{L}_{Q}=iL_{Q}^{*}L_{Q}$, and outline the spectral properties of $\mathcal{L}_{Q}$ and $L_{Q}$ in Section~\ref{SubsectionLQ}.
-Following this, we aim to identify a \textit{conjugation identity} similar to the one discussed in prior works (\cite{KimKwon2020blowup}, \cite{KimKwonOh2020blowup}), emerging from the non-commutativity of $[L_{Q},i]$ and insights gained from the self-dual Chern--Simons--Schrödinger equation (CSS).
+We will examine the self-dual nature of the linearized operator $i\mathcal{L}_{Q}=iL_{Q}^{*}L_{Q}$, and we outline the spectral properties of $\mathcal{L}_{Q}$ and $L_{Q}$ in Section~\ref{SubsectionLQ}.
+Following this, our aim is to identify a \textit{conjugation identity} similar to the one discussed in previous work (\cite{KimKwon2020blowup}, \cite{KimKwonOh2020blowup}), emerging from the non-commutativity of $[L_{Q},i]$ and insights gained from the self-dual Chern--Simons--Schrödinger equation (CSS).
 In Section~\ref{SubsectionLaxStructure}, we will discuss efforts to connect the Lax structure introduced in \cite{GerardLenzmann2022} with the nonlinear conjugation identity in (CSS), and the challenges encountered.
-Section~\ref{SubsectionConjugationAQ} introduces an alternative operator $A_{Q}$ and its conjugation identity to address issues highlighted in Section~\ref{SubsectionLaxStructure}, along with a modified zero-order operator $B_{Q}$ to further address the limitations of $A_{Q}$.
+Section~\ref{SubsectionConjugationAQ} introduces an alternative operator $A_{Q}$ and its conjugation identity to address the issues highlighted in Section~\ref{SubsectionLaxStructure}, along with a modified zero-order operator $B_{Q}$ to further address the limitations of $A_{Q}$.
 We will also discuss the coercivity for $L_{Q}$ and $A_{Q}$ at the end of Section~\ref{SubsectionConjugationAQ}.

 In our analysis throughout the paper, we handle the equation \eqref{CMdnls-gauged} instead of the original \eqref{CMdnls}.
 We recall from the introduction the complete square form of energy

 and the nonlinear Bogomol'nyi operator